Tsilo13/jeopardy_scraper/README.md

 # What this does:
--Loads the CSVs into a pandas dataframe -df.to_dict(orient='records') converts each row in the DataFrame into a dictionary, where the column names are the keys.
+-Loads the CSVs into a pandas dataframe
+-does some last minute cleaning -df.to_dict(orient='records') converts each row in the DataFrame into a dictionary, where the column names are the keys.
     -This is useful because executemany() expects a list of dictionaries, where each dictionary contains values to be inserted into the database, with the keys matching the placeholders in your SQL query.

+Execute bulk inserts into Oracle using cursor.executemany()

+Commit and close the connection

+The script assumes that your database schema already exists with matching tables.

+## Bonus: Validation & Logging
+The project includes robust defensive programming features:

+-Uniqueness checks on IDs to prevent silent data corruption

+-Logging for dropped records, conflicts, and type issues

+-Automatic null-handling and string standardization for Oracle compatibility

+-Tested against 500k+ clue entries, ensuring stable long-term performance